DawnScience/dawn-doc/org.dawnsci.documentation.user/html/_sources/perspectivesintro.txt

 The main Views in the Dexplore perspective are:

-* The Project Explorer (as in the Data Browsing Perspective)
+* The Project Explorer (as in the Data Browsing Perspective) (highlighted in red)
-* The Dataset Inspector (which contains a File Editor combined with Data viewing and slicing options
+* The Dataset Inspector (which contains a File Editor combined with Data viewing and slicing options (highlighted in green)
-* The Dataset plot
+* The Dataset plot (highlighted in blue)

 The Dataset Inspector
 +++++++++++++++++++++